Page created on December 12, 2018. Last updated on June 14, 2022 at 12:17

 Haemophilia A is an X-linked recessive disease, meaning that it mostly affects males.
-Factor VIII is important in both coagulation pathways (intrinsic and extrinsic), so its deficiency is very bad.
-Huge bleedings occur, like haematomas, haemarthros and retroperitoneal bleedings cause arthrosis, muscular and neural damage.
+Factor VIII is important in the intrinsic coagulation pathway.
+The severity of bleeding depends on the degree of factor deficiency.
+In the most severe cases, huge bleedings occur, like haematomas, haemarthros and retroperitoneal bleedings cause arthrosis, muscular and neural damage.
 The treatment is replacement of factor VIII by giving fresh blood or plasma.
 A potential complication is the formation of anti-factor VIII antibodies.
 Many transfusions carry the risk of HIV and hepatitis infections.

 Haemophilia B is also X-linked recessive.
-Factor IX is also important in both coagulation pathways.
+Factor IX is also important in the intrinsic pathway.
 The symptoms are similar to those of haemophilia A. The treatment is replacement of factor IX by transfusion, which carries the same risk as for haemophilia A.

 Haemophilia C is rare and mild, because factor XI is only involved in the intrinsic pathway, leaving the extrinsic pathway perfectly fine and able to coagulate the blood.

 von Willebrand disease is an autosomal dominant disease, so the genders are more equally affected. von Willebrand factor binds to factor VIII in the plasma and keeps it stable.
 It’s also important in promoting platelet adhesion.
 When vWF is deficient will factor VIII be deficient as well, because without vWF is factor VIII rapidly degraded.
 Heterozygotes have the mild form, where they only bleed severely during trauma or surgery.
 Special for von Willebrand disease is that both clotting and bleeding time are prolonged.